 You will find a variety of shops and food kiosks at the pier, including freshly caught seafood, ice cream and milkshakes, sweet mini donuts, pizza and authentic Mexican cuisine.

 Fisherman’s Wharf is best reached via an Inner Harbour water taxi (see point #3).
 You can also walk or ride bikes along the the scenic Harbour Pathway.
 It’s an easy 15 minute walk from the BC Parliament Buildings to the Fisherman’s Wharf.

-While it may be tempting, do not feed seals or marine wildlife from the pier at Fisherman’s Wharf.
+While it may be tempting, DO NOT FEED seals or marine wildlife.

 Nicole and a very young Braydon watching the seals at Fisherman’s Wharf.